• Posted on

 • Gently heat the bath to 80–90°C.

-• Add the raffia and let it sit for 1 hour.
+• Add the raffia and hold for 1 hour.

 • Drain, but do not rinse.